Bioflora/BsylvaticumPhylogeography/Population genomics/README.md

 ## Linkage Disequilibrium Filtering
 For LD Filtering, we need:
-- `LD_Filtering.sh` that contains the main script to filter linked variants.
+- `01.LD_Filtering.sh` that contains the main script to filter linked variants.
 - `Bsylvaticum.vcf` that contains the vcf file obtained from SNP calling.

 ## ADMIXTURE
 For the ADMIXTURE, we need:
-- `RunAdmixture.sh` that contains the main script to run the analysis.
+- `02.RunAdmixture.sh` that contains the main script to run the analysis.
 - `Bsylvaticum_Filtered.vcf` that contains the vcf file obtained from SNP calling and after filtering for LD.

 ## IBD / IBE
 For the IBD/IBE analysis, we need:
-- `dbRDA.R` that contains the main script to run the analysis.
+- `03.dbRDA.R` that contains the main script to run the analysis.
 - `Climatic.tsv` that contains the climatic variables for each sample extracted from the ENM analysis.
 - `Bsylvaticum_Filtered.vcf` that contains the vcf file obtained from SNP calling and after filtering for LD.